seyerjo/fa2trakt/docs/private/to_do_list.md

   - Remove redundant JavaScript hover handling (lines 87-93).
   - Move all hover effects to CSS.

+- [ ] **UI/UX - Icon Design:**

+  - Create a new icon for the extension to improve visual identity.
+  - Ensure the icon is consistent with Chrome extension icon guidelines.

 - [x] **Performance - Basic Optimizations:**

   - Basic performance considerations in place.